 PAGE, William George.
 329. Private.
 Enlisted 25/08/1914 and discharged 14/10/1916 due to sickness.
 Awarded British War Medal and Victory Medal and Silver War Badge 52327 and served overseas.

 PARKER, William H. 1300.
 Lance Corporal.
-William Parker was a New Zealander who enlisted in the 2KEH in London on 23/12/1914.
-He served with the Regiment throughout WW1 during which time he was wounded in action on 15/09/1915.
+William Parker was a New Zealander from Wellington who enlisted in the 2KEH in London on 23/12/1914.
+He served with the Regiment throughout WW1 and entered France 5/05/1915 and was wounded in action on 15/09/1915.
 Parker left 2KEH on 29/01/1918 to take up a commission with the Manchester Regiment as a Second Lieutenant.
 He was discharged to New Zealand and discharged on 13/07/1919.
 During WW2 he was commissioned into the NZ forces with whom he had home service.
 Photograph of his WW1 medals, 1914/15 star named 1300 Pte W H Parker K. EDW.H, BWM and Victory 2.LIEUT W H Parker and unnamed WW2 medal, mounted as worn, shown.
 Medals were sold with numerous papers, including WW2 commission document, dog tags, and also a sterling silver engraved cigarette case given to him by his NZ soldiers in WW2.

 PARKES, Henry Gordon.
 384. Lance Corporal.
 Commissioned as a Second Lieutenant Worcestershire Regiment 2/02/1915.
 Served at Gallipoli and applied for 1914/15 Star trio of medals from an address in Sutton Coalfield, Birmingham, England.
 Born Oct 1884 in Handsworth, Staffordshire, England and died in Apr 1943 In Birmingham.